MarsSeo/Predict-overall-Writing-Quality/README.md

 ## Introduction

-This project is centered around an intriguing competition that sought to predict overall writing quality through the analysis of typing behavior and process features.
-Spanning from October 3, 2023, to January 10, 2024, the competition presented a unique blend of data science and linguistic study.
-The primary objective was to create a model trained on extensive keystroke log datasets, highlighting different facets of the writing process.
-This approach aimed to unravel the complex relationship between various writing behaviors and the resultant quality of written essays.
+This project revolves around an innovative competition designed to predict overall writing quality by analyzing typing behavior and process features.
+Held from October 3, 2023, to January 10, 2024, this competition merged the realms of data science and linguistic analysis.
+It provided a unique platform to explore how different aspects of the writing process, captured through extensive keystroke log datasets, influence the quality of written essays.

 ---

 ## Background

-The competition was more than a mere exercise in predictive modeling.
-It delved into the intricate web of behavioral actions and cognitive activities inherent in the writing process.
-Writers employ diverse techniques for planning, revising, and executing their work, each leaving distinct patterns in their writing, such as pauses, additions, deletions, and revisions.
-While traditional assessments of writing quality focus predominantly on the final product, this competition aimed to shine a light on the journey towards that end.
+The essence of this competition extended beyond the boundaries of standard predictive modeling.
+It explored the complex array of behavioral and cognitive activities involved in writing.
+The competition recognized that writing involves a variety of techniques for planning, revising, and execution, each of which contributes distinct patterns like pauses, additions, deletions, and revisions.
+These nuances often go unnoticed in traditional writing assessments, which predominantly focus on the final written product.
+The competition thus sought to illuminate these overlooked aspects of the writing process.

+## Objectives

-The challenge was to use process features from keystroke log data to predict overall writing quality.
-This task not only had the potential to uncover new insights into learners’ writing behaviors but also to enhance current writing assessment tools, which mainly focus on final written products.
-Ultimately, this could lead to more effective teaching strategies, fostering students' autonomy, metacognitive awareness, and self-regulation in writing.
+The core challenge was to leverage process features extracted from keystroke logs to predict the overall quality of writing.
+This ambitious endeavor aimed to reveal deeper connections between writers' behaviors during the writing process and the eventual quality of their work.
+By focusing on these process features, the competition aspired to enhance current writing assessment tools that typically center on the end product.
+The broader goal was to influence educational methodologies, potentially leading to improved teaching strategies that foster autonomy, metacognitive awareness, and self-regulation among students in their writing endeavors.

 ### Our Unselected Submissions